ToEndThePeace/User-Onboarding/README2.md

 This project is a continuation of the work you have done previously.

-- [ ] CD into your old project
+- [done] CD into your old project
-- [ ] Continue to make changes and push to the same branch
+- [done] Continue to make changes and push to the same branch
-- [ ] Install Cypress with npm.
+- [done] Install Cypress with npm.
       `npm install cypress --save-dev`
-- [ ] run `npx cypress open`, After a moment, the Cypress Test Runner will launch.
+- [done] run `npx cypress open`, After a moment, the Cypress Test Runner will launch.
-- [ ]  Locate the integration folder at cypress/integration in your code editor
+- [done]  Locate the integration folder at cypress/integration in your code editor
-- [ ]  Create a form_test.js file.
+- [done]  Create a form_test.js file.
-- [ ]  Watch the Cypress Test Runner update the list of specs.
+- [done]  Watch the Cypress Test Runner update the list of specs.
-- [ ] Launch Cypress in interactive mode.
+- [done] Launch Cypress in interactive mode.

 *Note:*
 You will see an error that says "No tests found in your file:" with your particular file path.
 This is because we have not written any tests yet.
 Now you will start writing tests.